Denim Flowers: sustainable to make and fun to wear!

 One of the less traditional fabrics for flower making that has always attracted me (and my customers!) is cotton denim.

 Robust enough for everyday wear, so familiar and loved by many it lends itself well to a variety of flower shapes, simplistic and more intricate alike.
 Add skilful shaping with tools, backing with metallic fabrics and you will receive a beautiful flower accessory perfectly suitable for casual wear and beyond.
+Feel free to upcycle your old garments for making any of these designs.

 Perhaps, knowing my love for this material you are not surprised to learn that I have a whole 7 day step-by-step video course devoted to a denim rosebud (pictured above) which is recommended as your beginner fabric rose course.